 Students will be informed about the assessment requirements of each element of their programme.
 The formal assessment requirements are described in each module descriptor and will be communicated through module handbooks.
 Students will be provided with assignment specific criteria that relate to the learning outcomes for that module as well as generic level assessment descriptors appropriate for level 7.

-Students enter the programme as postgraduates, and by the end they would be expected to exhibit:
+Students enter the programme as postgraduates, and by the end of, they would be expected to exhibit:

-Confidence and competence in relating to the demands of the secondary school context;
+Confidence and competence in relating to the demands of the primary school context;

 Strong subject knowledge, enabling them to teach across the full age and ability range for which they are trained;